Vine shuts off sharing, launches Vine Camera

 As we reported earlier today, Twitter will now loop all videos under 6.5 seconds, whether they’re from Vine or elsewhere.

 Founded in 2012 and acquired by Twitter just before its launch, Vine pioneered the extremely short, looping video format.
-It became a breeding ground for teen fads, Internet memes, and remix culture.
+It became a breeding ground for teen fads, internet memes and remix culture.
 Funny video clips and strange sounds would quickly be recycled and recontextualized by the Vine community, creating both innovative humor and asinine inside jokes.
 Eventually, an oligarchy of star creators emerged who starred in and cross-promoted each other’s Vines until they ruled the Popular and Comedy pages.

-But as YouTube endured, Instagram added video, and Snapchat’s Stories rose to popularity, video makers fled Vine for its competitors, and viewership sank.
-Meanwhile, its parent company Twitter struggled with user and revenue growth, eventually deciding to cut costs by ceasing to curate or host Vine videos.
-Rather than completely shut it down, Twitter gave Viners time to download their videos before freezing the attached social network and re-releasing the app as a stripped down Vine Camera.
+But as YouTube endured, Instagram added video and Snapchat’s Stories rose to popularity, video makers fled Vine for its competitors, and viewership sank.
+Meanwhile, its parent company, Twitter, struggled with user and revenue growth, eventually deciding to cut costs by ceasing to curate or host Vine videos.
+Rather than completely shut it down, Twitter gave Viners time to download their videos before freezing the attached social network and re-releasing the app as a stripped-down Vine Camera.

 Now the question is whether Twitter plans to put any additional development work into Vine Camera to keep it relevant with other photo and video apps like Instagram and Snapchat, or whether it will allow it to just fade from memory.